Reading

-We are fortunate to have a reading shed full of wonderful books for our children to enjoy at lunchtimes and breaktimes.
+At Downton, children are empowered to make their own choices surrounding reading for pleasure.
+We have lunch time story stop club in our library where children are encouraged to borrow and read books.
+We are fortunate to have two reading sheds (one for EYFS and KS1 and one for KS2) full of wonderful books for our children to enjoy at lunchtimes and breaktimes.
+We have a dedicated, well stocked, library in school as well as book corners in every class.
 Our Early Years and Key Stage One classes visit our library weekly to borrow picture books and our Key Stage Two children visit termly.

 Our carefully selected 100 top pick reads are launched each year with the children receiving a bookmark of the books chosen for their year group.
-These books are available in our library and the local library in Downton.
+These books are available in our library, the local library in Downton and may be found in our classes.
 Once the children have completed their bookmark, they receive a sparkly star badge for their year group.

 Click below to see our Downton top picks for each year group: